 When there is money lacking in the bank and the bills are creeping up, most providers revert to survival mode, the trigger state to one of the most dangerous places to be: desperation.
 In times of desperation, getting any business, no matter where it’s from, becomes the better option to having none.
 This is when we make ourselves most vulnerable to danger.

 When you are desperate, your standards drop to the floor and you are more willing to cut corners and take risks you otherwise would not.
-Sure, you might have it all over your website that you are strict with screening and only accept high-caliber clients, but when rent is due tomorrow and you’re $1000 short, that questionable client who requested a $500 call is going to start looking enticing and be harder to turn down.
+Sure, you might have it all over your website that you are strict with screening and only accept high-caliber clients, but when rent is due tomorrow, that questionable client who requested a last-minute call is going to start looking enticing and be harder to turn down.

-Not all money is good money, and knowing to hold out for quality calls with quality clients is one of the best ways to ensure your own safety and sanity in this industry.
-Saying “No” to bad clients and leaving undesirable money on the table is one of the most important things you can do as a sex worker.
+Not all money is good money, and knowing to say “No” to bad clients and leaving undesirable money on the table is one of the most important things you can do as a sex worker.

 Ask any experienced provider and they will all tell you one of the hallmarks of this industry is the inconsistency when it comes to income.
-When times are good, the phone is ringing non-stop and client supply abundant, but when times are bad, clients are nowhere to be seen.
+When times are good, client supply is abundant, but when times are bad, clients are nowhere to be seen.
 One of the biggest mistakes a provider can make is assume that just because they had one good month, the next one will be the same.

 Personal story: When I first joined this industry, like many others before me, I found myself overwhelmed by the flow of money.
 I had a first few good months and quickly increased all my expenses, foolishly believing this would be the norm.
 This change came at a very heavy cost: more luxury meant a higher income that needed to be sustained.

-When bills were on top of me and work was scarce, I was unable to give myself the luxury to say “No” to undesirable clients or take breaks when required.
+When bills were on top of me and work was scarce, I was unable to give myself the luxury to say “No” to undesirable clients.
 After a year of living this way, I was burnt out, mentally depleted, and with a sickening heavy feeling in my stomach I carried every single day.

 Sick of the toll my expensive lifestyle was having on my mental health, I made the decision to give up luxury for the sake of my sanity.
 I downgraded a lot of my expenses and started to live frugally so I never again felt the desperation of seeing clients I loathed because bills needed to be paid – a simple decision that turned my life around.

-A year later, I’ve paid off my entire $30,000 credit card debt, have thousands saved, and have built a stable of regulars for myself that respect me and whom I genuinely enjoy spending time with.
-I can afford to take time off whenever I need to, am no longer scared to lose business by firing clients who behave inappropriately, comfortably say “No” to 95% of enquiries I receive, ride through the slow times with ease and minimal stress, and simultaneously manage to balance being a full-time university student.
+A year later, I’ve paid off my entire $30,000 credit card debt, have thousands saved up, and have built a business that I truly love.
+I can afford to take time off when needed, comfortably say “No” to 95% of enquiries I receive, ride through the slow times with ease and minimal stress, and balance being a full-time university student.
 This is all possible because my frugality and financial fore-planning gave me room to.
 It takes time and a bit of patience, but I promise you and your business can too reach a similar healthy point.